TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

   * $77.24 Grand Total

 Some of these items are commonly lying around already.
 Cheaper prices can be found at other online stores, thrift stores, and garage sales.
 Two things that I did not include are a case and a screen to plug the HDMI into.
 Legos or a <a href="http://www.thingiverse.com/search?q=raspberry+pi&sa=">3D printer</a> can be used to build a case.
 TVs are almost everywhere.

+Another ready to go option is <a href="https://www.pi-top.com/">the pi-top for $300 or the pi-topCEED for $150</a> which are Raspberry Pi workstations that include monitors.

 IMPORTANT NOTE: Wireless adapters do not always work.
 Some brands work very well and others require extra work to use them.
 After doing too much of the extra work, I always look up the chipset of compatible wireless cards BEFORE I buy a new one.
 Atheros chipsets are nearly always compatible.
 The packaging rarely says the name of the chipset so you always have to <a href="https://wikidevi.com/wiki/List_of_Wi-Fi_Device_IDs_in_Linux">look it up</a>.